nflsgyx/Functional_Graph_Manipulation_Language/README.md

-# GMAIL: Graph Manipulation And Implementation Language
+# GMAIL: Graph Manipulation And Implementation Language with First-Class Function

 ## Participants